 - Opiate cravings

 - Profuse sweating

-After the first day or so after you stop using opioids, withdrawal symptoms can become more intense.
+After the first day following an individual’s last opioid use, symptoms during opioid withdrawal can become more intense.
 They may include:

 - High blood pressure